Vishal24102002/screensharing/README.md

-# Screensharing_Lib
+# screensharing
-Screenshare: Python module for sharing/casting your screen with others in realtime with fast &amp; accurate casting.
+Screensharing: Python module for sharing/casting your screen with others in realtime with fast &amp; accurate casting.
 Works best when connected to same network  Copyright © 2024 Coder-wis
 <vishalsharma659615@gmail.com>